NunoSempere/nsnvm/README.md

 ```

 Make sure that you pass it one argument and that it is a correct node version number: there is no error checking.
 You can check node versions [here](https://nodejs.org/dist/index.json) or [here](https://nodejs.org/en/download/releases/)

+## Contributions

+Contributions are welcome as long as they keep with the overall theme of simplicity.
+In particular, some small amount of error checking—e.g., checking that the version exists or that arguments aren't empy—would be fine.